-Arguments None Returns the 12-character hexadecimal MAC address surrounded by quotes.
-Query response >SYST:COMM:LAN:MAC?
-"70B3D5921000" - Queries the instrument's MAC address.
-Example(s) Notes SYSTem:COMMunicate:LAN:IPADdress Description Sets or queries the instrument's IP address.
-SYSTem:COMMunicate:LAN:IPADdress "<address>" SYSTem:COMMunicate:LAN:IPADdress? [{CURRent|STATIC}] "<address>": IP address surrounded by quotes.
-Arguments [{CURRent|STATIC}]: Optional argument.
+Arguments None Query response Returns the 12-character hexadecimal MAC address surrounded by quotes.
+Example(s) >SYST:COMM:LAN:MAC? - Queries the instrument's MAC address.
+"70B3D5921000" Notes SYSTem:COMMunicate:LAN:IPADdress Description Sets or queries the instrument's IP address.
+Syntax SYSTem:COMMunicate:LAN:IPADdress "<address>" SYSTem:COMMunicate:LAN:IPADdress? [{CURRent|STATIC}] Arguments "<address>": IP address surrounded by quotes. [{CURRent|STATIC}]: Optional argument.
 If present, it determines if it is the stored address or the actual address in use which is queried.
 CURRent is default.

-Returns either the stored (static) IP address or the actually used IP address, which may Query response be different from the stored one if DHCP is ON.
+Query response Returns either the stored (static) IP address or the actually used IP address, which may be different from the stored one if DHCP is ON.

->SYST:COMM:LAN:IPAD "192.168.14.178" -Sets the static IP address Example(s) >SYST:COMM:LAN:IPAD?
+Example(s) >SYST:COMM:LAN:IPAD "192.168.14.178" -Sets the static IP address >SYST:COMM:LAN:IPAD?
 STATIC -Queries the static IP address.
 "192.168.14.178" Notes Assigns a static Internet Protocol (IP) address for the instrument.
 If DHCP is enabled (SYSTem:COMMunicate:LAN:DHCP ON), the specified static IP address is not used.
 As with other LAN setting commands to store this setting a :LAN:UPDate must be executed.
 For changes to take effect a SYSTem:RESTart (or power cycling) is required.
-Further it is not possible to use the short form of the keyword "STATIC", which would be "STAT"
+Further it is not possible to use the short form of the keyword "STATIC", which would be $\ensuremath{\mathsf{E}}$ "STAT".